Show Life Planning Mind Map Document in NovaMind Cloud

-Then you need to know how to take action on your plan, and to assist with this, I have put together this Mind Map to help, because although many people say that time is our most precious resource, I would beg to differ and say that our willpower is probably a more precious and fleeting resource.
+Then you need to know how to take action on your plan, and to assist with this, I have put together this Mind Map because although many people say that time is our most precious resource, I would beg to differ and say that our willpower is probably a more precious and fleeting resource.
 So here are some ideas:

 We know that we respond to pleasure and pain, so we can use them as drivers.

 Pain is a good instigator of action, but tends not to have such a good long term impact because as soon as we get out of pain, we tend to slack off again.